Email or username:

 David Haigh

-@ZachWeinersmith another scenario is the bot is a proxy for the retailer - invariably they will recommend store brand / private label for optimizations you're recommending.
+@ZachWeinersmith another scenario is the #AI bot is a proxy for the retailer - invariably they will recommend store brand / private label for optimizations you're recommending.

 You've hit on a deeper question though - the tension between commerce as an optimization problem versus a psychological problem.
 That tension is likely to continue despite efforts to swing the pendulum towards one or the other.
 You just have to look at the dustbin to find who won between decision science and politics.